jaykay0408/Auto-Car-Data-Mining/README.md

 Specification of Testing road
 -   Dimensions:
-    -   Width: 8 \~ 10 inches (but, 9 inch is suggested)
+    -   Width: 8 \~ 9 inches (but, 8 inch is suggested)
-    -   Length: minimum 10 feet (but, only straight lane)
+    -   Length: minimum 10 feet (mix straight line and curve line)
     -   Surface: any flat area is fine
     -   Color of surface: any color is fine, but not too dark.
 Also, solid and bright color will give the best performance